rodneyshupe/Cookbook/Recipes/Appetizers/PepperyAntipastoSkewers.rst

 Directions
 ----------

-1. Pat steak dry with paper towels and generously season all over with kosher salt and 1 1/2 teaspoons black pepper (or more if you like).
-Let sit 15 minutes.
+1. Pat steak dry with paper towels and season generously all over with kosher salt and 1 1/2 teaspoons black pepper, more if you like; let sit 15 minutes.
-2. Heat oil in a medium skillet, preferably cast iron, over medium-high.
-   Cook steak, undisturbed, until a deep golden brown crust forms underneath, about 3 minutes.
-Turn over and repeat on second side until browned, about 3 minutes.
-If steak has a fat cap, stand it on its side with tongs and cook until browned, about 3 minutes (an instant-read thermometer inserted into the thickest part should register 120 for medium-rare).
-Transfer to a cutting board; let rest 15 minutes.
-Slice steak against the grain 1/8"-1/4" thick.
+2. Heat oil in a medium skillet, preferably cast iron, over medium-high; cook steak undisturbed until a deep golden brown crust forms underneath, about 3 minutes, then turn and repeat until browned, about 3 minutes.
+If the steak has a fat cap, stand it on its side with tongs and cook until browned, about 3 minutes; an instant-read thermometer in the thickest part should register 120 for medium-rare.
+Transfer to a cutting board and let rest 15 minutes, then slice against the grain 1/8"-1/4" thick.
-3. Working with 1 skewer at a time, thread skewer through a strip of steak near a short end.
-Slide a cube of cheese, then a piece of cherry pepper onto skewer.
-Thread opposite side of steak onto skewer to close.
-Push steak, cheese, and cherry pepper snugly against one another to form a compact bundle situated toward the tip of the skewer.
+3. Working with 1 skewer at a time, thread the skewer through a strip of steak near a short end; slide on a cube of cheese, then a piece of cherry pepper, and thread the opposite side of the steak onto the skewer to close.
+Push steak, cheese, and cherry pepper snugly together to form a compact bundle toward the tip.
-4. Arrange skewers on a large plate.
-Drizzle with oil and sprinkle with sea salt and black pepper.
+4. Arrange skewers on a large plate; drizzle with oil and sprinkle with sea salt and black pepper.